Liposuction is one of the most popular, cosmetic surgery procedures that removes unwanted fat from the body.

 You shouldn’t have side effects from over-the-counter products.
 But the procedures mentioned above can lead to additional problems in some patients:

 Keep in mind that scarring after liposuction is typical.
 However, if you are displeased with the appearance of your scars after several months of recovery, talk to your doctor about one of these options.

 Most patients do not experience significant scarring from liposuction.
-This is because the incisions for the cannula are quite small, and skilled surgeons know how to make incisions that scar as little as possible.
+This is because the incisions for the cannula are quite small, and skilled cosmetic surgeons know how to make tiny incisions that scar as little as possible.

 However, if you have a history of excessive scarring from other surgeries, you may want to consider different ways to reduce unwanted body fat.

 In addition to diet and exercise, there are non-surgical procedures to eliminate body fat, including CoolSculpting and SculpSure.
-These non-invasive procedures don’t offer the same dramatic results as liposuction, but there is no scarring.
+These non-invasive procedures don’t offer the same dramatic results as liposuction, but there is slight scarring.

 Interested in liposuction in Houston?
 Please set up a consultation with Dr. Ashley Steinberg today.
-She’ll talk to you about the benefits and risks of liposuction to determine if it’s a good fit for your needs.
+She’ll talk to you about the benefits and risks of liposuction results to determine if it’s a good fit for your needs.